diffusiondata/tutorials/data-store/README.md

 [![Video Tutorial](https://github.com/pushtechnology/tutorials/blob/master/data-store/video.png)](https://www.pushtechnology.com/blog/how-to-build-a-real-time-messaging-app-using-diffusion/)
-# Real-Time Data Store using Kafka
+# Real-Time Event Stream using Kafka

-Introduction to Diffusion Real-Time Data Store through a simple application using [Diffusion](https://www.pushtechnology.com/product-overview) Cloud and Apache Kafka.
+Introduction to Diffusion Real-Time Event Stream through a simple application using [Diffusion](https://www.pushtechnology.com/product-overview) Cloud and Apache Kafka.

 A set of simple projects, illustrating production and consumption of foreign exchange (fx) data streams to and from Kafka clusters and Diffusion Cloud instance via the use of our [Kafka Adapter](https://www.pushtechnology.com/wp-content/uploads/2020/08/Diffusion-Cloud-Kafka-adapter.pdf).